 What is a tariff?

-A tariff, by definition, is a tax placed on imported goods when they pass country borders.
+By definition, it is a tax placed on imported goods when they pass country borders.
 However, they can cause price hikes on domestic goods, such as when a company has U.S. suppliers that uses imported parts.

-What is the current tariff situation in the U.S.?
+What is the current situation in the U.S.?